Faidhifwat/Hotel-Booking/README.md

 Run `python manage.py test` or `python manage.py test booking`

 # Extra Note
 This "system" has no meaning to fulfill the business rules of hotel booking system.
 The main idea is simple, create order and get the details, but I am overthinking too much of the details of full `business model` that lead to wasting so much time.
 The code can get much more cleaner, use proper OOP and avoid unnecessary things.
 Its been a while since I build something like this so its a good and fun thing to do.
+Also, notice that Im not using the djangorestframework the correct way, Im still using the plain django views.
 ### EXTRA extra note
 The assignment question is confusing as well